41rumble/whisper-audio-extractor/README.md

 - Temporary files are automatically cleaned up after processing
 - This application requires NumPy < 2.0.0 due to compatibility issues with PyTorch
 - If you encounter NumPy-related errors, run: `pip install numpy<2.0.0`
+- GPU acceleration is used automatically if available:
+  - Whisper transcription uses GPU if available
+  - Speaker diarization uses GPU if available (significantly faster)
+  - CPU-only operation is supported but will be much slower, especially for diarization

 ## License